bbc/news-apps-coding-challenge/README.md

 -----------| ------|------
 headline | 0x000000 | large, bold, system font
 last updated | 0x3d3d3d | normal, light, system font,
-introductory 0x000000 | black | normal, regular, system font
+introductory | 0x000000 | normal, regular, system font

 The returned timestamp is in epoch time but the design calls for this to be a human readable day, month and year.
 So, for example, it should show as "1 January 1970" for an epoch timestamp of 0.